← Back to Blog

 Will hiring managers actually use a review portal?

 Yes, overwhelmingly.
 The adoption barrier for portals is much lower than most agencies expect, because the portal experience is easier than email review.
 Hiring managers do not need to learn a new system — they click a link and see candidates.
-Agencies using KineticRecruiter's portal consistently report 85%+ adoption rates among hiring managers.
+Agencies using KineticRecruiter's portal consistently report 85%+ adoption rates among hiring managers within the first 30 days.

 What if my client already uses their own ATS?